MChiragV/MultiModal-VQA/README.md

 ## Contributions
 - Sai Venkata Sohith Gutta (IMT202242): Responsible for the directories "Fine-tuning scripts" and "inference_setup".
 - Margasahayam Venkatesh Chirag(IMT2022583): Responsible for the directory "Baseline Evaluation".
+- Siddharth Reddy Maramreddy (IMT2022031): Responsible for the directory "Data-Curation".